audreyzhao75/CSE110-AudreyUserPage/index.md

 And here is a link to my [portfolio](https://audreyzhao75.github.io/).

-## Me as a person
+### Me as a person

 > I'm a 3rd year senior majoring in CogSci, Design and Interaction and minoring in CSE.
-I'm interesed in pursuing a SWE career, so I'm excited for this class!
+I'm interested in pursuing a SWE career, so I'm excited for this class!

 ***Some facts about me:***